manpagez: man pages & more

 This clause creates the column as an identity column.
 It will have

-an implicit sequence attached to it and the column in new rows will
+an implicit sequence attached to it and in newly-inserted rows the

-automatically have values from the sequence assigned to it.
-Such a
+column will automatically have values from the sequence assigned to

 The clauses ALWAYS and BY DEFAULT determine how explicitly